Lately I have been creating nature mandalas as a contemplative practice.

-Circle art shows up in every culture in various art forms, and many people use some form of circle art to meditate or pray.
+Circle art shows up in every culture in various art forms.
+Many people use some form of circle art to meditate or pray.

-A few weeks ago, I wrote a post about a labyrinth, a type of circle art, I built in my back yard and the way labyrinths play an important role in many people’s contemplative practice.
+A few weeks ago, I wrote a post about a labyrinth, a type of circle art, I built in my back yard.
+I also wrote about the way labyrinths play an important role in many people’s contemplative practice.
 (You can read more about this here.
-You might also like to read more about a groundhog who visited my labyrinth here.)
+And you might also like to read more about a groundhog who visited my labyrinth here.)

 Recently, I have been creating nature mandalas, which are another type of circle art, as a part of my morning contemplation.
 You can read more about mandalas here.

 This is a mandala I made this morning.
 The rocks in the center are some rocks I collected at a river I visited on vacation a few years back.
 All of the rest of the items are from my back yard.

 Mandalas are just a series of circles, so they are easy to make.
 To make a nature mandala, gather any natural items around: flowers, leaves, twigs, rocks, shells, or petals.
 Arrange the natural items in a series of circles, each circle becoming larger as it encompasses the circles inside of it.

 This is a nature mandala my friend Annemarie made.

 I have been making my nature mandalas while sitting on my back porch in the morning.